|University Location||Adelaide, South Australia|

 1. Completed bachelor’s degree

 GPA is calculated using weighted grade point average, calculated on the last three full-time years of your degree.
 For students in a 4-year degree, the weighting will be calculated by final year x3, third year x2, second year x1.
 Your first year will not be included in this calculation.

 MCAT within the last 2 years at the time of application with minimum of 123 in each section to be considered.
 GAMSAT score from the current or preceding two years with minimum standard of 50 in each section.

 Performance in an in-person interview (Toronto or Vancouver).
 Interviews are generally scheduled for May and August.

-*Applications have closed for the 2020 intake.
-Applications are assessed on a rolling-admission basis.
+*Applications are assessed on a rolling-admission basis.
 The earlier you apply the better.